ZivaUrbancic/document-similarity-service/README.md

-# Python Microservice Template
+# Python Microservice for Document Comparison
-This repository is intended as a template for microservices developed in the Python programming language.
+This repository is a functional microservice that enables the search for similar documents in a database.

 ## Prerequisites